 Move and Rotate an Object with the Geometry Panel

-To move an object to a new location, change its X, Y, or both coordinates.
-Notice that by default X and Y coordinates define the location of the top left corner of the object's bound.
+To move an object to a new location, change its X, Y or both coordinates.
+Notice that, by default, X and Y coordinates define the location of the top left corner of the object's boundary.
 You can choose one of nine points using the Reference point selector.

 In order to resize an object, change the W and H properties.
 Use the Maintain Aspect Ratio button to preserve the object's aspect ratio while you are modifying either the width or height.

 To rotate an object, input a new value into the angle field, or drag the handle on the circular rotation tool.